swyxio/swyxdotio/content/writing/nontechnical/platinum-rule.md

 slug: platinum-rule
 categories: ['Reflections']
 date: 2020-02-18
 description: You've heard of the Golden Rule?
 "Treat others as you want to be treated."
-I think it's incomplete.
 Introducing the Platinum and Silver Rules.
 ---

 You've heard of the Golden Rule: **Treat others as you want to be treated**.